How to Deal With a Spoiled Child

 2. Compensating Parents

 Children are materialistic, but if your child’s entire world revolves around ‘materialistic things’, then something doesn’t really add up.
-Most parents today are usually caught up with work, so they may make up for lost quality time with their kids by giving them materialistic goodies, which often makes children materialistic.
-A lot of parents give their kids money without even teaching them how to save, and this can work against the parents when the kids demand more money and start thinking they should get whatever, whenever and however.
+Most parents today are usually caught up with work, so they may make up for lost quality time with their kids by giving them materialistic goodies, often making children materialistic.
+Many parents give their kids money without even teaching them how to save, which can work against the parents when the kids demand more money and start thinking they should get whatever, whenever and however.
 Giving your child financial liberty is one of the first and biggest reasons why a child may become spoiled.

 3. Friend Circle

 The kind of friends your child hangs out with can be one of the reasons for him to get spoiled.
-Children are highly impressionable, and if your child’s friends are spoiled too, there are chances that your child will watch and learn from them.
-Sometimes, kids may behave like their friends, to fit in, and at other times, they may do so, thinking if their friends can get what they want, why not them.
+Children are highly impressionable, and if your child’s friends are spoiled too, there is a chance that your child will watch and learn from them.
+Sometimes, kids may behave like their friends to fit in, and at other times, they may do so, thinking if their friends can get what they want, why not them?
 Peer influence can be either good or bad.
-In case a child is influenced by kids his age who happen to be spoiled and believe in showing off new things they have received, it may influence the child and he may demand the same.
+In case a child is influenced by kids his age who happen to be spoiled and believe in showing off new things they have received, it may influence the child, and he may demand the same.

 4. Overprotective Parents